 - Pupil, Parent and Teacher evaluations of each half-termly Topic that are used to inform future curriculum design, evaluating the effectiveness of the curriculum and inclusive of the impact of values incorporated into the Topics;

-- Tracking of the gains in the Topic quizzes and a final End of Topic quiz;
+- Tracking of the gains in the Topic quizzes and a final End of Topic quiz that informs subject assessments;

 - A celebration of work, knowledge and skills achieved on Topic displays across the school;

 - A reflection on standards achieved against the planned outcomes through informal tracking of subject progressions;

 - Termly Foundation-Subject Assessments using the age-appropriate Subject Progressions that Subject Leads are forming during Autumn Term 2021;